OpenVisualCloud/Media-Communications-Mesh/docs/README.md

 ## 1. Introduction

-The Media Communications Mesh enables efficient, low-latency media transport for media microservices for Edge, Edge-to-Cloud, and both private and public Cloud environments.
+Media Communications Mesh enables efficient, low-latency media transport for media microservices in Edge, Edge-to-Cloud, Private Cloud, and Public Cloud environments.
 The framework creates a secure, standards-based media data plane for inter-microservices communications using a new media proxy leveraging the [Media Transport Library (MTL)](https://github.com/OpenVisualCloud/Media-Transport-Library) and adds the necessary microservices control-plane communications infrastructure to implement any media control protocol.

 ### 1.1.
 Media Communications Mesh

 - **Framework Introduction**: Media Communications Mesh is a framework designed for low-latency media transport.
-It caters specifically to Edge, Edge-to-Cloud, and Cloud environments, connecting media microservices.
+It caters specifically to Edge, Edge-to-Cloud, and Cloud environments, by connecting media microservices.
-- **Purpose**: Its main role is to establish a secure media data plane for inter-microservices communication.
-This ensures media can be reliably transmitted across different cloud environments.
+- **Purpose**: Its main role is to establish a secure data plane for media, allowing communication between microservices.
+This ensures media can be reliably transmitted across different environments.
 - **Technological Basis**: The Media Transport Library (MTL) helps form the media data plane, and a control-plane communications infrastructure adds support for media control protocols.

 ✅ **Key point**: The main goal is to enable secure, fast, and standardized media communication between microservices, regardless of the environment (Edge or Cloud).